Adyen/adyen-web/.changeset/cyan-tools-love.md

 '@adyen/adyen-web': patch
 ---

-Add `authorization_token` in the Klarna widget AdditionalDetails state data, so that we are aligned with the API specs.
+Improvements: add `authorization_token` in the Klarna widget AdditionalDetails state data, so that we are aligned with the API specs.